-• None
+None

-- The health care trend rates were changed to better anticipate short term and long term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality Tables with MP-2017 Generational Improvement Scale to the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality Tables (General, Teachers) with MP-2019 Generational Improvement Scale. - The salary increase rates were changed from a flat 3.00% per year for all employees to rates which vary by service and contract group. - The discount rate was changed from 3.10% to 2.40%.
+- The health care trend rates were changed to better anticipate short term and long term medical increases. - The mortality tables were updated from the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality Tables (General, Teachers) with MP-2019 Generational Improvement Scale to the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality Tables (General, Teachers) with MP-2021 Generational Improvement Scale. - The salary increase rates for non-teachers were updated to reflect the latest experience study. - The withdrawal rates were updated to reflect the latest experience study. - The discount rate was changed from 2.10% to 3.80%.